software-architecture-guild/software-architecture-guild.github.io/content/docs/about_us/ilya-hardzeenka.md

 I studied at the Belarusian State University of Informatics and Radioelectronics (BSUIR) from 2007 to 2012, earning a **Bachelor's degree in Telecommunications Engineering**.
 During this time, I built a strong technical foundation, particularly in programming, and gained proficiency in **C++**.

-Alongside my academic studies, I secured my first part-time job at Geoinformation Systems, applying theoretical knowledge to real-world projects.
+Alongside my academic studies, I secured my first part-time job at Geo Information Systems, applying theoretical knowledge to real-world projects.
 This experience marked the beginning of my professional journey and offered valuable insights into the practical aspects of programming and telecommunications.

 **Acquired Skills**: